 She was holding what looks like leaves of some sort in her hands.
 As she and Kuya Jun converse, we learned that she’s out there looking for those plants/veins for dinner.
 I forgot what’s it called, turns out it’s edible.
 It was then that Kuya Jun mentions that in Batanes you can’t go hungry, you just look around you and you’ll find something.

 They live a simple life, to survive is not really a struggle contrary to what they would see on TV.
 He said they wonder why people were all flooding the city (Manila) and have to try so hard to survive when you can live a simple life in provinces.
-Well, I guess that’s one of the problems, not all people are contented with simple life.
+Well, I guess that’s one of the problems, not all people are contented with a simple life.

-He also says that Batanes life may be plain and boringly simple but he believes they’re doing well, in fact they don’t have beggars.
+He also says that Batanes’ life may be plain and boringly simple but he believes they’re doing well, in fact, they don’t have beggars.
 Which is amazingly true!
 You don’t see people or children here begging for food or money.
 He said, as long as your neighbor is eating so will you.
 Now that’s beyond simplicity.
 That’s good-hearted people looking after each other.

-I’m not sure if the record still holds the same, but I used to hear that Batanes has zero crime rate.
+I’m not sure if the record still holds the same, but I used to hear that Batanes has a zero crime rate.
 I’m not so surprised really.
 If you can leave your motorcycle (we also saw a small bulldozer sitting at the middle of the road, but let’s not count that since it’s too heavy really to steal ;-)), and leave your house with just a long stick for lock (in Sabtang) that pretty much says you are in a really safe place.

 I mean who leaves their livestock in the middle of nowhere and expect to come back in the afternoon (sometimes even after a week) and still find it there?
-Funny thing is that Kuya Jun said, you can also choose to put a stick on the ground with cloth or something to signify that you are forbidding others to take it or steal it, like mind your own business leave this goat alone, haha!
+Funny thing is that Kuya Jun said, you can also choose to put a stick on the ground with a cloth or something to signify that you are forbidding others to take it or steal it, like mind your own business leave this goat alone, haha!
 I mean as if a stick on the ground could stop anyone who’d want to steal it.
 I guess that’s the thing, no one will dare steal it.

 Same with the cows in Rakuh a Payaman, owners would leave their cows there for months and then come back when it’s, well too bad for the cows, when it’s time to sell them.
 He said each owner has unique markings on their cows so they would know which is theirs.
 I remember asking Kuya Jun if the cows ever slipped from the hills because they’re grazing on the grass reaching even those on a very steep place.
 I can’t quite remember what his reply was.
 I’m not really sure, but crazy part of my brain is saying he did say maybe a couple of times for as long as he remembers.
-That I even thought to myself, how did they know for sure that the cow slipped if they don’t really checked on them every day?
+That I even thought to myself, how did they know for sure that the cow slipped if they don’t really check on them every day?
 Which of course, I didn’t ask out loud.

 Oh well, maybe that’s how this cattle business is in Batanes.
 They pride of course in having delicious cow’s meat, since it’s all organic, no artificial fattening and stuff, just plain green, green, grass.
 Same thing with hogs and other livestock.
 Actually, when we had a taste of their version of Adobo here, which is pork, it actually tastes different.
 You can actually eat the ‘taba’ (fat) without cringing, which you usually do when eating something too fatty.
 Well, I guess organic does taste better!

 When we were there, road construction is undergoing.
 It’s just weird to see cemented roads extending as far as in the middle of nowhere.
-Kuya Jun said it’s still part of their efforts to encouraged tourist.
-Part of me is saying, let them come and let them hike, you don’t have to literally paved the way for them, but then again, I just kept it to myself.
+Kuya Jun said it’s still part of their efforts to encouraged tourists.
+Part of me is saying, let them come and let them hike, you don’t have to literally pave the way for them, but then again, I just kept it to myself.